lebigot/realtime_annotate/README.rst

 Annotation process
 """"""""""""""""""

-The ``annotate`` command launches the real-time annotation process.
-Keyboard keys are converted into time-stamped annotations (see the screenshot_ in the introduction), and existing annotations automatically scroll on the screen.
+The ``annotate`` command launches the real-time annotation process (see the screenshot_ in the introduction).
+Keyboard keys are converted into time-stamped annotations, and existing annotations automatically scroll on the screen.

 Typing a **key** adds one of the user-defined annotations (displayed